Current Research

 The current research of the Centre focuses on:

-• Military sexual violence in Canada
+• Military sexual violence

-• Community-engaged research on war
+• Community-engaged research on war and peace

 Many related publications are available for download on Dr. Eichler’s academia webpage.

-This research focuses on developing a gender analysis of military-to-civilian transition and integrating a gender lens into military and veteran research and policy in Canada.
-Centre research in this area is supported by a Social Sciences and Humanities Research Council (SSHRC) Insight Grant and has resulted in several publications, including “Making Military and Veteran Women (In)Visible“, “Equity in Military and Veteran Health Research“, “Add Female Veterans and Stir?
-A Feminist Perspective on Gendering Veterans Research” and “Gender in Veteran Reintegration and Transition: A Scoping Review“.
-Dr. Eichler also spoke about the importance of integrating a gender lens into veteran research and policy at the inaugural Women Veterans Forum that took place in Charlottetown, PEI, in May 2019.
+This research focuses on developing an intersectional sex and gender analysis of military-to-civilian transition and integrating an intersectional sex and gender lens into military and veteran research and policy in Canada.
+Centre research in this area was supported by a Social Sciences and Humanities Research Council (SSHRC) Insight Grant and has resulted in several publications, including “Making Military and Veteran Women (In)Visible,” “Equity in Military and Veteran Health Research,“ “Add Female Veterans and Stir?
+A Feminist Perspective on Gendering Veterans Research,” and “Gender in Veteran Reintegration and Transition: A Scoping Review.”
+Dr. Eichler also spoke about the importance of integrating a sex and gender lens into veteran research and policy at the inaugural Women Veterans Forum that took place in Charlottetown, PEI, in May 2019.
 With Sayward Montague (Advocacy Chair, National Association of Federal Retirees) and Major (Retired) Karen Breeck MD (Federation of Medical Women of Canada), Dr. Eichler co-chairs the Women Veterans Research and Engagement Network (WREN).
+In 2022, Dr. Eichler led research funded by CIMVHR True Patriot Love Research Initiative on Advancing Canadian Research on Servicewomen and Women Veterans.
+The final report is available in both English and in French (translated); an infographic was developed based on this report that is also available in both English and French.

 The Centre engages in a range of international, national, and local collaborations.
 Internationally, Dr. Eichler has an ongoing collaboration with Dr. S. Bulmer of the University of Exeter on theoretically-driven and comparative research on veterans.
-In 2017, they published “Unmaking Militarized Masculinity: Veterans and the Project of Military-to-Civilian Transition“.
-Nationally, Dr. Eichler participates in research projects administered by the Canadian Institute for Military and Veteran Health Research, such as recently completed projects on the importance for the Canadian Armed Forces to integrate GBA+ into military-to-civilian transitionhealth and well-being of veterans undergoing military-to-civilian transitions, and the impact of operational stress injuries on the health and well-being of military families.
+In 2017, they published “Unmaking Militarized Masculinity: Veterans and the Project of Military-to-Civilian Transition.”
+Nationally, Dr. Eichler participates in research projects administered by the Canadian Institute for Military and Veteran Health Research, such as recently completed projects on the importance for the Canadian Armed Forces to integrate GBA+ into military-to-civilian transition, health and well-being of veterans undergoing military-to-civilian transitions, and the impact of operational stress injuries on the health and well-being of military families.
 She also contributes to veteran-driven research, for example, through her two book chapters in Treated Like a Liability: Veterans Running Battles with the Government of Canada, edited by veteran advocates David MacLeod and Harold Leduc.
 As part of the regional and local areas of focus, the Centre participates in the Atlantic Network for the Study of Civilians, Soldiers, and Society through research on veterans and others impacted by war in Atlantic Canada.

-Community-Engaged Research on War
+Community-Engaged Research on War and Peace

 In Fall 2014, the new cross-departmental Mount Network for Community-Engaged Research on War (NCERW) was initiated by Dr. Eichler.
 NCERW brings together faculty and students working in the area of military and war studies from a variety of disciplinary perspectives.